simplyequipped/qdxcat/README.md

-# qdx
+# qdxcat

 A Python 3 package for working with the [QDX tranceiver from QRP Labs](http://qrp-labs.com/qdx).

-The default is to auto detect the QDX device when using a Linux system (tested on Ubuntu 20.04 and Raspberry Pi OS buster).
-If the QDX cannot be detected you can specify a serial port by passing the serial port to the qdx.QDX() constructor.
-Auto detect can be disabled by passing the appropraite information to the qdx.QDX() constructor, and setting the serial port or auto detecting later.
+The QDX serial port is auto-detected (tested on Ubuntu 20.04 and Raspberry Pi OS buster) by default, or it can be manually specified.

-Auto detect:
+Auto-detect the serial port:
 ```
-import qdx
+import qdxcat
-radio = qdx.QDX()
+qdx = qdxcat.QDX()
 ```

 Specify a serial port:
 ```
-import qdx
+import qdxcat
-radio = qdx.QDX(port = '/dev/ttyUSB0')
+qdx = qdxcat.QDX(port = '/dev/ttyUSB0')
 ```

 Disable auto detect, specify a serial port later:
 ```
-import qdx
+import qdxcat
-radio = qdx.QDX(detect = False)
+qdx = qdxcat.QDX(detect = False)
-radio.set_port('/dev/ttyUSB0')
+qdx.set_port('/dev/ttyUSB0')
 ```

 Perform auto detect later:
 ```
-import qdx
+import qdxcat
-radio = qdx.QDX(detect = False)
+qdx = qdxcat.QDX(detect = False)
-radio.detect()
+qdx.detect()
 ```

 ### CAT Commands

 The package includes get and set functions for all documented CAT commands (some commands seem not to be working with firmware v1.03).
-Check out the example.py file included in the repo for an example of working with the CAT functions as well as the QDX.command() utility function.
+Check out the example.py file in the repo.

 ### Install